hydroxycult/drylax/README.md

 **Important:** "Self-hosted" means you run the server yourself.
 When run on `localhost`, it's only accessible from your computer.
 To share pastes with others, you must deploy Drylax on a server with a public IP or domain.

-See the [Deployment Guide](docs/deployment.md) for instructions on making Drylax publicly accessible.

 ## Quick Start for Beginners

 ### What You'll Need